katiestar99/ansible/docs/docsite/rst/network/getting_started/intermediate_concepts.rst

 Beyond the basics
 *****************

-This page introduces some concepts that help you manage your Ansible workflow with directory structure and source control.
-Like the Basic Concepts at the beginning of this guide, these intermediate concepts are common to all uses of Ansible.
+This page introduces some concepts that help you manage your Assible workflow with directory structure and source control.
+Like the Basic Concepts at the beginning of this guide, these intermediate concepts are common to all uses of Assible.

 .. contents::
    :local:

-A typical Ansible filetree
+A typical Assible filetree
 ==========================

-Ansible expects to find certain files in certain places.
-As you expand your inventory and create and run more network playbooks, keep your files organized in your working Ansible project directory like this:
+Assible expects to find certain files in certain places.
+As you expand your inventory and create and run more network playbooks, keep your files organized in your working Assible project directory like this:

 .. code-block:: console